intelia-agility/mlspecialisation/usecase2/README.md

 Some of the features are presented as numerical data types.
 The profile shows that the user_id, occupation, marital_status, and the three product categories are all numerical.
 However, based on common sense, we can see that all of them should be categorical features.
 If we treat them as numerical features, their face values will imply ordinal relationships with the target, which is not true.
 For example, the expected target value of occupation 10 doesn’t necessarily increase or decrease from the expected target value of occupation 2.
 Therefore, we must ignore their face values and treat them all as categorical features.

 The Product_category_2 and Product_category_3 features have a high proportion of missing values.
 Especially, the rate of missing values for Product_category_3 is as high as 70%.
-According to general best practise, features with a high volume of missing values can be treated in several different ways.
+According to general best practice, features with a high volume of missing values can be treated in several different ways.
 One common approach is to replace the missing values with the most frequent value in the feature.
 Another approach is to predict the missing values using a classifier algorithm.
 Or when the feature is not significant, just discard the feature.
 However, our analysis found that these are categorical features, and we can’t conclude whether the missing values are legitimate in business.
 Therefore, we treat the missing values as a default level of category.

 <p float="left">
 <img src="./images/profiling_0.png" alt="drawing" width="800" style="border: 2px solid  gray;"/>